niemasd/How-to-Teach-Online/teach_online/academic_integrity.md

 we first need to present some foundational terms and concepts.
 There are two key terms that describe two closely-related yet distinct concepts:
 **deterrence** and **detection**.
-{term}`Deterrence` is the act of correctly identify cases of cheating (e.g. by comparing submissions, witnessing copying, using plagiarism detection tools, etc.), whereas {term}`deterrence` is the act of stopping/preventing people from cheating {cite:p}`eaton_remote_2024` (e.g. by proctoring/monitoring students, convincing them they will get caught and receive a severe penalty, etc.).
+{term}`Detection` is the act of correctly identify cases of cheating (e.g. by comparing submissions, witnessing copying, using plagiarism detection tools, etc.), whereas {term}`deterrence` is the act of stopping/preventing people from cheating {cite:p}`eaton_remote_2024` (e.g. by proctoring/monitoring students, convincing them they will get caught and receive a severe penalty, etc.).